ToshioCP/Gtk4-tutorial/src/sec7.src.md

 We connect the signal and the handler `before_close`.
 A handler is a C function.
 When a function is connected to a certain signal, we call it handler.
-The function `before_close` is invoked when the signal "close-request" is emittd.
+The function `before_close` is invoked when the signal "close-request" is emitted.

 ~~~C
 g_signal_connect (win, "close-request", G_CALLBACK (before_close), NULL);